michaelspatrick/pg-collect/README.md

 -h, --help        Print this help and exit
 -v, --verbose     Print script debug info
 -V, --version     Print script version info
--f, --fast        Shorten the collection time of OS commands which take 60+ seconds to 3 seconds --no-color        Do not display colors --skip-downloads  Do not attempt to download any Percona tools --skip-os         Do not attempt to collect OS metrics
+--no-color        Do not display colors --skip-downloads  Do not attempt to download any Percona tools --skip-os         Do not attempt to collect OS metrics